-- Young people were making active efforts to manage their own condition in school. - They felt they needed support from health and education professionals in dealing with absence from school, including
+- Young people were making active efforts to manage their own condition in school. - They felt they needed support from health and education professionals in dealing with absence from school, including keeping up with school work. - They also felt they needed support for joining in school activities, relationships with other pupils and having someone to talk to about health-related worries.

-- keeping up with school work. - They also felt they needed support for joining in school activities, relationships with other pupils and having someone to talk to about health-related worries. - Young people and parents said that support from teachers was variable, depending on the teacher's awareness and understanding of the child's condition. - Teachers felt their need for health information was largely unmet and they did not want to rely solely on parents or school doctors for advice and information. - Teachers urged the child's health professional to make contact on a regular basis. - All participants in the study expressed concern about systems in the education services for passing information between and within schools.
+- Young people and parents said that support from teachers was variable, depending on the teacher's awareness and understanding of the child's condition. - Teachers felt their need for health information was largely unmet and they did not want to rely solely on parents or school doctors for advice and information. - Teachers urged the child's health professional to make contact on a regular basis. - All participants in the study expressed concern about systems in the education services for passing information between and within schools.

 These are issues that can apply to children and young people with diabetes and to some extent always have.
-IDDT has an Information Pack for Teachers which is an excellent way of giving information to schools about diabetes and the individual needs of your child with diabetes but clearly more needs to be done.
+IDDT can provide an Information Pack for Teachers which is an excellent way of giving information to schools about diabetes and a free Parents Passport for Schools.